U.S. Department of State Seal

 In order to adopt a child from India, you will need to meet the requirements of the Government of India and U.S. immigration law.

-After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your ASP will provide your approval notice, home study, and any other required information to the adoption authority in India as part of your adoption application.
+After USCIS determines that you are suitable and eligible to adopt and approves the Form I-800A application, your adoption service provider will provide your approval notice, home study, and any other required information to the adoption authority in India as part of your adoption application.
 India’s adoption authority will review your application to determine whether you are also suitable and eligible to adopt under India’s law.

 Receive a Referral for a Child from the Central Authority